Mozu/PayWithAmazon/README.md

    done.
    ```

 2. Login to the Mozu Developer Center and create a new app.
-Call it "AmamzonPay".
+Call it "AmazonPay".
 Make a note of its Application Key.

 3. Now you're prepared to generate your upload configuration!
 Have on hand:
     - The application key for the app you just created
     - Your Developer Center login
     - The Application Key and Shared Secret for your sync app
    Got all those?
-OK, in your `AmazonPay` directory you cloned from Git, run this:
+OK, in your `AmazonPay` directory you cloned from Git, run:
    ```sh
    $ yo mozu-app --config
    ```